 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Shanghai is China's industrial and commercial capital.
-It is a busy seaport, a science and technology centre, and has a vibrant business community.
-Visitors don't generally come to Shanghai for its scenic beauty or history, but those who arrive on business can find plenty of off-duty entertainment and relaxation.
-Indeed, the city is drawing an increasing numbers of tourists with its neon cityscape, exotic nightlife, and booming shopping scene.
-Just walking the busy streets and soaking up the vibrant atmosphere is worthwhile, with temples and gardens to visit along with a handful of excellent museums.
+The city is China's industrial and commercial capital, is a busy seaport and is home to vibrant science-, technology- and business communities.
+While visitors don't normally travel to Shanghai for intriguing history or scenic beauty, there are still plenty of opportunities for entertainment and relaxation.
+Indeed, the city is drawing increasing numbers of tourists with its neon cityscape, exotic nightlife and booming shopping scene.
+Just walking the busy streets and soaking up the vibrant atmosphere is worthwhile, with museums, temples and gardens to visit along the way.

-The Yuyuan Gardens or the Gardens of Contentment, date back to 1559 during the Ming Dynasty, and are the best example of Chinese classical gardens in Shanghai.
-While Yuyuan is a popular tourist attraction, it is still a peaceful refuge from the city, with koi ponds amidst the trees and pagodas.
-The relatively small gardens are laid out in an intricate design with pavilions, rockeries, ponds, and a traditional theatre arranged in an ornate maze.
-The gardens consist of six sections: The Grand Rockery, the Hall of Heralding Spring, the Hall of Jade Magnificence, Ten Thousand Flower Pavilion, Inner Garden and Lotus Pool.
+The Yuyuan Gardens, or the Gardens of Contentment, date back to 1559 and are the best example of classical Chinese gardens in Shanghai.
+A peaceful refuge with koi ponds amid trees and pagodas, the gardens have been divided into six sections.
+The gardens' intricate designs are replete with pavilions, rockeries, ponds and a traditional theatre arranged in an ornate maze.

 The gardens are on Yuyuan Street in downtown Shanghai and can be reached via the Town God Temple Market, a warren of shops and stalls that is becoming increasingly popular as a tourist bazaar.
-The market boasts both international staples like Starbucks and Dairy Queen, as well as unique local stalls.
-After the bustle of the market, the gardens provide welcome shade and calm.
-It is best to visit the gardens during the week because they are very busy during weekends and the crowds can detract from the spirit of the place.
+It is best to visit the gardens during the week because they become crowded over weekends and the crowds can detract from the spirit of the place.